jesshohohoho/learnyloopy/UserGuide.md

   </tr>
 </table>

 When you reach the upload material window, you can insert your subject name and browse your study material from your device.
-Click submit to finalise your uploaded material.
+Click `Submit` to finalize your uploaded material.

 ![Figure 6](UserGuide_Fig/Fig6A.png)

-If your material is uploaded successfully, it will be displayed in the *pick a subject* section.
+If your material is uploaded successfully, it will be displayed in the **Pick a subject** section.

 ![Figure 7](UserGuide_Fig/Fig7A.png)

-Now, your journey to use the features in Smart Learning begins!
+Now, your journey to use the features in **Smart Learning** begins!

 <a id="ai-chatbox"></a>
 ### ***💡 AI Chatbox***

-- Select the **subject** you wish to revise by clicking the subject button.
+- **Select a subject** you wish to revise by clicking the `Subject` button.
 The button will turn purple once you click it.
   - The system will use **LLM-RAG** (Large Language Model with Retrieval-Augmented Generation) to provide subject-based guidance and materials.
   - If your question is **beyond the scope of LLM-RAG**, the chatbox will automatically switch to a **classical LLM** to generate an appropriate response.

 ![Figure 8](UserGuide_Fig/Fig8.png)